Lockdown Stress Is Disrupting Menstrual Cycles

 “Many patients have informed us over phone that their periods have become irregular and after talking to them it was found that they are feeling very stressed.
 Stress problems in women have increased due to the epidemic,” Dr. Anubha Singh, gynecologist and IVF expert at the Shantah Fertility Center in Delhi, told National Herald.

-Stress is one the biggest causes of period irregularities And, with the lockdown unleashing a mental health crisis upon the world, stress is, of course, rampant due to the economic downturn or uncertainty about the future.
-In fact, a pan-India survey by IIM, Lucknow, published last month, found that fear was the most dominant emotion for 40 percent of Indians under lockdown.
+Stress is one the biggest causes of period irregularities, according to the NHS.
+And, with the lockdown unleashing a mental health crisis upon the world, stress is, of course, rampant due to the economic downturn or uncertainty about the future.
+In fact, a pan-India survey by IIM, Lucknow, published last month, found that fear was the most dominant emotion for 40% of Indians under lockdown.

 Related on The Swaddle:

 “Excess release of cortisol (the stress hormone) can suppress normal levels of reproductive hormones, potentially leading to abnormal ovulation, which can disrupt your cycle,” Dr. Sarah Toler, Doctor of Nursing Practice in Los Angeles, told Cosmopolitan.
 Besides causing heavier or lighter flows, and delaying or stopping the flow altogether, stress can also lead to more painful cramps.
 A study examining close to 400 women in China had found that extreme pain during menstruation was common in those who reported high levels of stress.